e-marshall/tutorials/book/itslive/itslive_intro.md

 - Read Zarr data from AWS S3 cloud object stores,
 - Understand different approaches for working with larger-than-memory data,
 - Use GeoPandas to manipulate and visualize vector data,
-- Clip raster data by vector data objects using GeoPandas and Rioxarray,
+- Clip raster data by vector data objects using GeoPandas and RioXarray,
 - Parse geographic metadata with cf_xarray,
 - Build and use vector data cubes with Xvec,
 - Write multi-dimensional data to disk as Zarr data cubes and understand how different metadata storage can affect these operations.
 :::
 :::{tab-item} Software

-For instructions on setting up a computing environment needed for this tutorial, see [Software](../intro/software.md).
+For instructions on setting up a computing environment needed for this tutorial, see [Software](../background/5_software.md).
 :::
 :::{tab-item} Data

-For more background on the data used in this tutorial, head to [Tutorial Data](../background/tutorial_data.md).
+For more background on the data used in this tutorial, head to [Tutorial Data](../background/4_tutorial_data.md).

 ::::

-To get started with this tutorial, make sure you've followed the instructions on the [Software](../intro/software.md) page for downloading the necessary material and setting up a virtual environment, then head to the first notebook.
+To get started with this tutorial, make sure you've followed the instructions on the [Software](../background/5_software.md) page for downloading the necessary material and setting up a virtual environment, then head to the first notebook.